cr88192/bgbtech_misc/README.md

 This supports being compiled as a VfW codec driver.
 This allows its use from other Windows applications while embedded in an AVI.
 AVI and a modified BMP will be the canonical formats for on-disk storage of BTIC1H video or images.

+BTIC1H is a modestly fast Blocky VQ codec using Adaptive Rice coding for things like color deltas and commands.

 tst_fastbcn
 ===========